on July 6, 2021 (last modified on March 8, 2022) • 23 minute read

 “I consult multiple sources when forecasting PPC keywords,” says Kelly Hawthorne Smith of Twelve Three Media.
 “I use data from Google, Spyfu, iSponiage, Ubersuggest, Semrush and Keywords Everywhere to find high-volume keywords as well as approximate CPCs.
 I will take this initial research to Google Ads Keyword Planner, where I can get city-level data for any campaign that is not nationwide.”

-The tools mentioned in this list range in price, so you’ll find an option regardless of your budget.
+The tools mentioned in this list range in price, so you’ll find an option regardless of your budget, and you can also explore centralised dashboards, such as these free paid ads dashboards .
 Since they pull from different data sources, try comparing data from more than one tool like Hawthorne Smith does.

 Jack Feldman from Caravan Digital combines the multi-tool strategy with organic traffic and competitor research.
 “Look through your website, competitor’s sites, and finally a combo of all your favorite research tools (I really like Ahrefs for finding organic and PPC keywords).
 Then choose the highest volume, neutral (non-branded), least expensive, highest intent keywords of the bunch,” Feldman advises.